smithy-lang/smithy-gradle-plugin/examples/base-plugin/format-check/README.md

 This is an example Gradle Smithy project.
 In addition to serving as documentation, this project is run as an integration test for the plugin.

-This example demonstrates the `smithyFormat` check mode.
+This example demonstrates the `smithyFormatCheck` task.
 The model in `model/` is valid but intentionally left unformatted.
-Running `gradle smithyFormat --check` fails the build and lists the files that would be reformatted, without modifying them.
-Running `gradle smithyFormat` with no property reformats the model in place.
+Running `gradle smithyFormatCheck` fails the build and lists the files that would be reformatted, without modifying them.
+Running `gradle smithyFormat` reformats the model in place.

-Check mode requires Smithy CLI 1.72.0 or later, which is why this example pins that version.
+The `smithyFormatCheck` task requires Smithy CLI 1.72.0 or later, which is why this example pins that version.

 ## Using the example as a starting point